 To obtain a specific Anticalin protein, we take advantage of the breadth of our proprietary Anticalin libraries, generated through our protein engineering expertise.
-We have created, and will continue to create, proprietary Anticalin libraries by rationally diversifying the certain lipocalin regions, thereby generating Anticalin libraries suitable for identifying binders to different types of targets.
-By utilizing bacterial or mammalian expression platforms from the earliest stages of drug discovery through Current Good Manufacturing Practice, or cGMP, manufacturing, we have created a seamless platform that improves the quality, yield and cost-effectiveness of our drug candidates comprising a single Anticalin protein.
-Some Anticalin-based bi- and multi- specific drug candidates, such as cinrebafusp alfa and PRS-344, are expressed in standard mammal expression systems.
-In this way, Anticalin protein manufacturing is not limited to bacterial systems, with the underlying expression system being driven on a program-by-program basis.
+We created, and will continue to create, proprietary Anticalin libraries by rationally diversifying certain lipocalin regions, thereby generating Anticalin libraries suitable for identifying binders to different types of targets.
+By utilizing bacterial and mammalian expression platforms from the earliest stages of drug discovery through current Good Manufacturing Practice, or cGMP, manufacturing, we created seamless platforms that facilitate the selection of high-quality and cost-effective drug candidates.
+Anticalin-based drug candidates have been proven to be suitable for expression in standard mammalian expression systems.
+Thus, Anticalin protein manufacturing is not limited to bacterial systems, and the expression system can be selected on a program-by-program basis.
 See "-Manufacturing" below.